- Profile of rifaximin and its potential in the treatment of irritable bowel syndrome

 This means that you are less likely to have toxic or systemic side effects compared to other antibiotics.

 Also, the solubility of the drug increases 100-fold in the presence of bile acids (which are delivered directly to the small intestine after eating), meaning that its antimicrobial effect is much greater in the small bowel than in the colon.3

 More so, Xifaxan decreases mucosal inflammation which is likely another reason it helps IBS patients.
 4 Because of these properties, Xifaxan is a top antibiotic chosen for SIBO treatment.

 Xifaxan for IBS-D

 Xifaxan has been studied and used in all subsets of IBS and SIBO patients including diarrhea, constipation, and mixed type patients.
-But, it’s important to understand that there have been differences in study results using Xifaxan and usually different protocols are administered between diarrhea and constipation type patients.
-In this section we will go over Xifaxan’s use in IBS and SIBO patients with diarrhea.
+But, it’s important to understand that there are differences in the study results when Xifaxan is given under different protocols for diarrhea and constipation type patients.
+In this section, we will go over Xifaxan’s use in IBS and SIBO patients with diarrhea specifically.

 Xifaxan Dosages for Diarrhea

 - 1200 mg per day for 10 days with 5 g per day of partially hydrolyzed guar gum (source)